jalangle/ghtns/_posts/2019-09-02-the-palouse.md

 - Plan to spend some more time in the small towns.
 Rosalia, Palouse and Oakesdale all had some interesting buildings.
 - Go in a different time of year.
 Probably spring.
 One of the locals suggested winter is actually very picturesque but I don't know that I want to drive over the passes with snow on the ground if I don't have to.
+- Actually camp at Palouse Falls.
+The sites aren't great but having tent & napping in afternoon would have made it easier to stay up late to get night photos.